Gassy Baby: How to Relieve Your Baby’s Gas

 3. Use the Right Bottle

-Slow-flow nipples are a game-changer, but so are slow-flow, vented, angled, or collapsible baby bottles.
-Professionals designed these varieties to limit the amount of air your baby swallows while eating.
+Slow-flow nipples can be a game-changer, just like slow-flow, vented, angled, or collapsible baby bottles.
+These types are designed by professionals to minimize the amount of air your baby swallows while feeding.

 4. Identify Food Sensitivities

 If your little one appears particularly uncomfortable after being breastfed, they could be sensitive to the foods you’re eating.
 You can try to identify these foods and eliminate them from your diet for at least one week to see if it helps your gassy baby.
-Some common foods that may cause gas in breastfed babies include those with caffeine], plus dairy products, onions, cabbage, and spicy foods.
+As mentioned earlier, common foods that might cause gas in breastfed babies include cruciferous vegetables, like broccoli, and dairy products.

 5. Change Formula